-Fareham College is committed to contributing and responding to the needs of our community through collaborative partnership working, innovative engagement and creation of opportunities for the practical benefit of the people, businesses and communities that we serve.
+Fareham College is committed to contributing and responding to the needs of our community through collaborative partnerships, innovative engagement and creation of opportunities for the people, businesses and communities that we serve.

 Our strategic ambition is for Fareham College to become a technical and professional hub for the Solent region and wider afield, with a reputation for excellence in further and higher education.

-Fareham College serves the communities of Fareham and Gosport.
-Between the two boroughs there are approximately 200,000 residents.
+In the immediate area, Fareham College serves the communities of Fareham and Gosport.
+Between the two boroughs, there are approximately 200,000 residents.
 Both boroughs have economic activity rates higher than the national rates and out-of-work claimant rates lower than national rates.
 Fareham outperforms Gosport on both measures.